nimbus-pi/nimbus-pi/README.md

 # Usage

-Once installed, running your NimbusPI webserver is as simple as calling:
+Once installed, running your NimbusPI is as simple as running the provided executable:

 ```bash
 $ ./nimbus